lucasepe/codename/README.md

 refined-epoch
 ```

-You can request the addition of a token to create even more entropy [Try it!](https://play.golang.org/p/60sK2OD8bAH)):
+You can request the addition of a token to create even more entropy:

 ```go
 package main